chrismabon/hash-table-cpp/README.md

 # Hash Table

-A rather simple hash table for strings, written in C++
+#### A rather simple hash table for strings, written in C++

+PLEASE READ => _*(This project is incomplete: it is missing many core features and may contain numerous bugs.
+It is advised not to use any code in this repo until those issues are addressed and this warning is subsequently removed.
+Thanks!)*_

 ## Structure